ckclassrooms/final-project-proposal-twix/README.md

 In addition to the live database view, the data can also be visualized in an interactive map.

-Further, the application can also be extended by training a Automatic Licence Plate Recognition system to capture Licence Plate Number from the submitted photographs.
-This component is still being explored for feasibility.

 We envision the following security and privacy concerns when managing the user data for our application:
 - The location acquired from the device should be securely read and stored.
 - The authentication methods, SSO or User Sign-up, should be implemented securely.